Carpet-DeFi/carpet-defi-docs/docs/whitepaper.md

 ### Whale dump immunity

 Bogdanoff ain’t got nothing on us.
 We welcome any sell with open arms.

-## APeR and APeY, only for apes

-$CARPET has an autorebasing feature, like Titano forks do.
-When you hold $CARPET, it automatically rebases every 6 hours by a certain percentage, giving a huge Annual Percentage Yield (APY) on $CARPET.

-This feature is entirely useless and only for apes, but because apes respond to it, it is useful.
-That’s why we at Carpet Defi call it APeR and APeY.

-### Why does it not matter?

-The value of the $CARPET you hold is always calculated based on $CARPET supply.
-The relative size of your portion of $CARPET does not increase or decrease if all of the supply gets increased or decreased by the exact same percentile amount.

-For example, whether you have 100 tokens out of a supply of 1000 or 200 tokens out of a supply of 2000 doesn’t matter, since you still have 10%.
-It's about as stupid as cutting up your one pizza into more slices because you want more pizza.

-If you have rolled up your $CARPET into rCARPET, the fact that the APeR and APeY doesn’t matter becomes even more apparent, as your rCARPET price is entirely unaffected by it and will truly never drop.

-### Apes don’t read

-As we in DeFi are all aware, Apes do not read whitepapers.
-All of these characters and pages confuse them and they just want to throw money at protocols and screech about APR, APY, pumps and dumps, and ask wen moon and if projects are ded.
-Therefore we can easily write here in this whitepaper how we’re making profit out of their silly antics.

-### Variable APR

-The Carpet DeFi team plans to sometimes increase and sometimes decrease the APeR of the autorebases.
-We here all know that this does exactly nothing, because we have read this whitepaper or because we are simply good at math.
-But the apes will see their APeY go up or down and that might make them impulsively buy or sell, which makes the value for $CARPET in the wallets of holders go up.

-### Price might fall

-A high APeR can drop the price of $CARPET.
-We here know that our value doesn’t drop together with the price, because it drops exactly as much relatively as that there is an increase of $CARPET tokens in holder wallets.
-Holder value stays exactly the same and you’re able to see that even more clearly if you hold rCARPET.
-But apes aren’t too good at calculations and they might sell because they see the $CARPET price drop, benefitting holders.

-### Silly ape immunity

-Apes not getting it doesn’t matter to Carpet DeFi, their irrational moves are all good for us.

 # Carpet Finance as a story